isce-framework/fringe/docs/workflows.md

 ampdispersion.py -i coreg_stack/slcs_base.vrt -o ampDispersion/ampdispersion -m ampDispersion/mean
 ```

 To choose the PS pixels one can simply threshold the amplitude dispersion using a custom script.
-Here is an example using ISCE's imageMath funstion to threshold the PS pixels with a threshold of 0.4:
+Here is an example using ISCE's imageMath function to threshold the PS pixels with a threshold of 0.4:

 ```
-imageMath.py -e="a<0.4" --a=ampDispersion/ampdispersion  -o ps_pixels -t byte
+imageMath.py -e="a<0.4" --a=ampDispersion/ampdispersion  -o ampDispersion/ps_pixels -t byte
 ```

 ### Integrate PS pixels to the wrapped phase series